philchalmers/Spower/README.md

 ## 95% Confidence Interval: [0.938, 0.947]
 ```

-To evaluate the prospective power of this test requires passing the
-simulation function to `Spower()`.
-For a priori and sensitive analyses,
+Alternatively, for a priori and sensitive analyses, the respective input
-the respective input to the simulation function must be set to `NA`,
+to the simulation function must be set to `NA`, while within `Spower()`
-while within `Spower()` the target power rate must be included along
-with a suitable search `interval`.
+the target power rate must be included along with a suitable search
+`interval` range.
+Below the target power is set to $1-\beta = .95$,
+while the associated $n$ is suspected to lay somewhere within the
+boundary $[50,300]$.

 ``` r
 set.seed(01123581321)